-e.g. the loan is to buy a new home before you sell your old one, but you have an agreed completion date for your old home so know exactly when you can repay the loan.
+e.g. a loan to buy a new home before selling your old one, where you have an agreed completion date for your old home so know exactly when you can repay.

 An open bridge is where you have an agreed exit strategy, but not a set date for repayment.